When to Seek Medical Care for Snoring

 - An otolaryngologist (ear, nose, and throat doctor) can look into your airway with a fiberoptic device to see if the nasal passages are open or partially blocked (septal deviation) or if there are any masses (tumors) present in your nose, throat, or upper airway that may be causing the snoring.

 - For severe cases, you may be referred for a sleep laboratory test.
 This overnight test monitors up to 16 different bodily functions while you sleep.
+Home sleep apnea tests are available from many sleep centers and allow many patients to be tested in their own sleep environment.
 The results of these tests can help define the level and severity of sleep apnea if it is present.

 G Richard Braen, MD, FACEP

 There are two types of sleep apnea, obstructive sleep apnea (the most common type) and central sleep apnea.
 Sleep apnea can be caused by many factors such as st...learn more >>

 Sleep Disorders and Aging

 Are you one of millions of seniors in the US who think life would be pretty good if you could just get some sleep?